GoldfishJonny/Notifydex/README.md

 # Notifydex
-Notifies you on latest chapters of your Mangadex Library, tabun
+Notifies you on latest chapters of your Mangadex Library